Professor Robert Douglas-Fairhurst

 • Historical advisor on adaptations of Jane Eyre (BBC1, 2006), Emma (BBC1, 2009), and Great Expectations (BBC1, 2011), ’The Secret World of Lewis Carroll’ (BBC2, 2015), and the forthcoming 20-part series Dickensian (BBC1, 2015-16).

-• Recent radio and television programmes include ‘Start the Week’ (BBC R4, 2010 and 2015), ‘Mrs Dickens’s Family Christmas’ (BBC, 2011), ‘Lingua Franca’ (ABC Radio National Australia, 2012), ‘The Charlie Rose Show’ (PBS, 2012), 'Queen Victoria's Children' (BBC2, 2013), ‘Open Book’ (BBC R4, 2013), BBC Breakfast (BBC1, 2015), and ‘On Point’ (NPR, 2015).
+• Radio and television programmes include ‘Start the Week’ (BBC R4, 2010 and 2015), ‘Mrs Dickens’s Family Christmas’ (BBC, 2011), ‘Lingua Franca’ (ABC Radio National Australia, 2012), ‘The Charlie Rose Show’ (PBS, 2012), 'Queen Victoria's Children' (BBC2, 2013), ‘Open Book’ (BBC R4, 2013), BBC Breakfast (BBC1, 2015), ‘On Point’ (NPR, 2015), and 'In Our Time' (BBC R4, 2023).

 • Judge of the Man Booker Prize (2013) and the Baillie Gifford Prize (2019)